splatterxl/mrkv/README.md

 // the result could be different, e.g. "apples are objectively better" or
 // "chocolate bars are my favourite fruit", etc.

-// the options control the sentence's start generateFromMap(map, {
+// the options control the sentence's start and maximum length generateFromMap(map, {
   start: "i like",
+  limit: 50,
 });
 ```